ozkar99/tools/README.md

 # tools

-this is kitchen-sink for tools and apps
+this is a kitchen-sink for tools and apps

 making this open source in case anyone, wants to host their own stuff.